Aharobot/maxwell/maxwell/docs/assembly.md

 and pan head bolts (these are actually extras from the bag of 8020 components, but have a large head and the black finish matches the ABS).

+TODO: assembling the torso lift

+TODO: assembling the arm

+TODO: assembling the neck and head

 ## ASUS Xtion Configuration

 Depending on the age of the ASUS Xtion and the computer you are using, you may have